shubhamgupta-work/ts-mysql-graphql-library-backend/README.md

 8.Get List of Issued Books<br/>
 9.Get Report on the issued books<br/>
 10.Charge late fees from users<br/>
-11.Pay the late fees by the users<br/>
+11.Payment of the late fees by the members<br/>
 <br/>
-For using create an .env file with the follwing variables.<br/>
+To use the backend, create an .env file with the follwing variables.<br/>
 <br/>
 PORT <br/>
 DB_USERNAME <br/>